Red Hen Publications

 We were told what purported to be a few facts about him earlier.
 But not a great many.
 Even fewer of these appear to hold up in the light of Kreachur’s tale.
 We knew that he was younger than his brother Sirius, but until now, we did not know how much younger.
 The difference seems to be 3 years.
 We also thought we knew that he was murdered at some point in 1980.
 The date of his death was stated in OotP and having been recorded on the family’s genealogical tapestry, and identified in the text as “some 15 years before” from the vantage point of August, 1995.

 From Sirius’s summary, Regulus was a “stupid idiot” who got in, got cold feet, and got killed for it.
-But then we already know that Sirius is not so hot at judging character, even if this is his own brother he’s talking about, and it now sounds like he simply makes things up!
+But then we already know that Sirius is not so hot at judging character, even if this is his own brother he’s talking about, and now it sounds like he simply makes things up to suit himself!
 By the time we were given this information, Sirius was well beyond the point of trying to be fair-minded in any of his statements regarding the members of his own family.
 He had also had nothing to do with his family for something like 4 years before his brother’s disappearance, and claims that he only found out what happened after his brother died.
 (How did he find out, exactly?
 Whatever he “discovered” seems to have been completely wrong.)

 And Remus Lupin backs him up in this fantasy.
 “Regulus only evaded the DEs for about a week before they caught him”.
 Well, according to Kreachur — who was there — no. He disappeared, the tapestry recorded his death, and no one ever knew anything of what had happened to him.